bepahol/trueaccord-takehome/README.md

 - Add more helper/util methods
 - Maybe change in AdminTool the params of some functions, like some of the filters methods, so that the params feels good on the handoff, feels right, feels clean
 - Maybe put back filteredPaymentPlans(list), requirement is that there's only one paymentplan, but in future (extensibility) this could change
+- Maybe write this in a language that is more JSON friendly.
+Or if I kept with Java, try out a diff JSON library.

-## Problems/Assumptions
+## Assumptions/Problems
+### Assumptions

-1. Assumption: endpoint APIs returned back ids and startdates in ascending order
+1. endpoint APIs returned back ids and startdates in ascending order
+2. BI_WEEKLY = twice a month (not twice a week)

+### Problems
-2. Not sure how you pay .085 of a dollar
+1. Not sure how you pay .085 of a dollar
 ```json
 [
   {